 j. name, title, phone number and e-mail of contact person capable of responding to questions regarding the device.

-(10) If the results of an initial calibration, recalibration, or field accuracy assessment fail to meet the required accuracy specification, and the emissions or product data estimated using the data provided by the device represent more than 5 percent of total facility emissions or product data on an annual basis, the operator must demonstrate by other means to the satisfaction of the verifier or ARB that measurements used to calculate GHG emissions and product data still meet the ± 5 percent accuracy requirements going back to the last instance of successful field accuracy assessment or calibration of the device.
+(10) If the results of an initial calibration, recalibration, or field accuracy assessment fail to meet the required accuracy specification, and the emissions or product data estimated using the data provided by the device represent more than 5 percent of total facility emissions or product data on an annual basis, the operator must demonstrate by other means to the satisfaction of the verifier or CARB that measurements used to calculate GHG emissions and product data still meet the ± 5 percent accuracy requirements going back to the last instance of successful field accuracy assessment or calibration of the device.
 Where the results of an initial calibration, recalibration, or field accuracy assessment fail to meet the accuracy specifications, the verifier shall note at a minimum a nonconformance as part of the emissions data verification statement.

 (11) When using an inventory measurement, stock measurement, or tank drop measurement method to calculate volumes and masses the method must be accurate to ±5 percent for the time periods required by this article, including annually for covered product data.
 Techniques used to quantify amounts stored at the beginning and end of these time periods are not subject to the calibration requirements of this section.
 Uncertainties in beginning and end amounts are subject to verifier review for material misstatement under section 95131(b)(12) of this article.
 If any devices used to measure inputs and outputs do not meet the requirements of paragraphs (1)-(10) above, the verifier must account for this uncertainty when evaluating material misstatements.
 Reported values must be calculated using the following equations: